deutschluz/IntroToAlgorithms/Ch10/README.md

 corresponding to chapter 10 of Intro to algos by Cormen.

 This Chapter focuses on Elementary Data Structures.
+Several sources are using to compile this chapter.
+The theory is provided by CLRS while some of the source code is provided by "Schaum's Outlines."
+There may be other sources that are used for both theory and source code.

 # Problems coming soon